paulenriquez/coolify-apps/open-webui/DOCS.md

 > [!CAUTION]
 >
 > **Use a dedicated S3 bucket for Docker Volume Backups**.
 Don't use an S3 bucket that is being used for other purposes.
-Docker Volume Backup prunes old backups ("old" is based on `DVB_RETENTION_DAYS`) approach is to scan **all** files within the bucket).
+Docker Volume Backup prunes old backups ("old" is based on `DVB_RETENTION_DAYS`) by scanning **all** files within the bucket.
 If you have any other files in that bucket, it _can_ get deleted.

 Additionally, the following values are configured by default: